The women of DFJ push back on claims that “predatory behavior” is rampant

 The founding partners of DFJ are Tim Draper, who left the firm two years ago, Steve Jurvetson, and John Fisher, who remains on DFJ’s growth team.

-In the meantime, writing on her personal site this morning, Heidi Roizen, who has been a partner with the firm since early 2012, doesn’t mince words, saying that “[S]imply put, I would not work for DFJ if I felt the culture was not one of high integrity and opportunity for all — including women.
+In the meantime, writing on her personal site this morning, Heidi Roizen, who has been a partner with the firm since early 2012, didn’t mince words about the firm’s culture, saying that “[S]imply put, I would not work for DFJ if I felt the culture was not one of high integrity and opportunity for all — including women.
 Including me.”

-Two other women, Annie Hazlehurst, a former DFJ employee who today runs her own science and software-focused venture firm in New York, have also weighed in, along with another former DFJ employee named Courtney McColgan who is today the cofounder and CEO of Runa, a Mexico City-based HR software startup.
+Two other women — Annie Hazlehurst, a former DFJ employee who today runs her own science and software-focused venture firm in New York, and another former DFJ employee named Courtney McColgan, who is today the cofounder and CEO of Runa, a Mexico City-based HR software startup — have also weighed in to come to DFJ’s defense, and that of Jurvetson.

 Writing on Medium, the women say that while they’ve both sexism “on a daily basis in many forms and forums,” neither “encountered it at DFJ or working with Steve Jurvetson.”
 Instead, they continue, “The fact that we are in leadership positions in the industry today is a testament to Steve and DFJ cultivating an environment where women advance professionally.
 DFJ thrives on intellectual curiosity and collaboration.
 Our contributions were respected from partner meetings to board rooms.
 Our accomplishments yielded promotions and long term career tracks.
 And Steve was always our strongest professional champion, nominating us to speak at conferences, sit on boards and represent DFJ around the world.”

-Roizen was less protective of Jurvetson specifically in her post, writing that this past summer, “we heard about allegations of misconduct by one (and only one) of our partners from a third party.
+Worth noting: Roizen was less protective of Jurvetson specifically in her post, writing that this past summer, “we heard about allegations of misconduct by one (and only one) of our partners from a third party.
 We felt the responsible thing to do was to launch an independent investigation, and so we did.
 It is still ongoing.”
 She said that she doesn’t “need an investigation to state with certainty that” claims about predatory behavior at the firm is “patently wrong.

 “I am too grizzled and old to write bullshit about a company to please my boss.
 I’m writing this because I believe it to be true,” added Roizen.